Investment considerations for endowments and foundations in 2023

 According to Mercer’s survey of endowments and foundations, half of respondents cited higher inflation as one of their two main investment challenges for the next three years.
 This was second only to concerns about low expected investment returns.
 In addition, 39% said they were not sure or did not believe that their portfolios were prepared for a market downturn.

 If your portfolio has experienced investment losses, it’s easy to be pessimistic and focus on the worst outcomes.
-While it is prudent to be prepared for worst-case scenarios and ensure that these short-term headwinds don’t affect your organization’s overall mission and spending plans, it is also important not to be caught flat footed and instead ensure that you are positioned to capitalize on compelling opportunities.
+While it is prudent to be prepared for worst-case scenarios and ensure that these short-term headwinds don’t affect your organisation’s overall mission and spending plans, it is also important not to be caught flat footed and instead ensure that you are positioned to capitalise on compelling opportunities.

 We have identified four important strategic issues currently facing E&Fs.
 In this paper, we introduce approaches to navigate through them to achieve long-term success, while managing short-term disruptions.